It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 How do buy to let mortgages work?

-Buy to let mortgages work by allowing new or existing landlords funding to buy or remortgage their investment properties.
-Here is a list of the typical buy to let mortgage customer types we help:
+Buy-to-let mortgages work by allowing new or existing landlords funding to buy or remortgage their investment properties.
+Here is a list of the typical buy-to-let mortgage customer types we help:

 • Existing landlords.